About The Governors

 The Governors will hear complaints about the School, but only after all efforts to resolve the problem have been exhausted.

 Step 1: Contact your child’s tutor or subject teacher or the member of staff responsible for that area of the school to discuss the problem.
 If you are unsure who that is, the office staff will be pleased to point you in the right direction.
 If you remain unhappy, the Head of Faculty or Head of Year can be contacted.

 Step 2: If previous efforts to help resolve the position have not worked, please contact the Head’s PA, Mrs E Pennell.
 A member of the Senior Leadership Team, usually the Deputy Head or one of the Assistant Heads will be assigned to investigate.
 If the issue remains unresolved, the Headteacher will follow up and get back to you.

-Step 3: If further action is required, you may contact the Governors through their clerk, Ms Caron Reeves, as detailed above.
+Step 3: If further action is required, you may contact the Governors through their clerk, Mrs Hilary Dipper, as detailed above.

 How To Become A Governor Or Associate Member

 Each Governing Body in England is required to have an “Instrument of Government” which lays out the membership.
 Regulations introduced in 2012 changed the format in response to Department for Education policy to reduce the number of Governors for each school.
 Our Governing Body was last reconstituted in June 2015.